Reading time: 9 min.

 Lifestyle-related hair loss

-Lifestyle aspects such as stress, diet and hairstyling habits can affect your hair [5].
-A stressful lifestyle can affect the rate at which your hair grows, and it can also cause excessive shedding, or falling out in clumps.
+Lifestyle aspects such as stress, diet and hairstyling habits can affect your hair.
+A stressful lifestyle can affect the rate at which your hair grows, and it can also cause excessive shedding, or hair falling out in clumps.
 Diet can also influence the health of your hair follicles and scalp, which can affect hair loss.

 Vigorous shampooing or styling can lead to dry brittle hair, which in turn makes the hair appear thinner.
-Eventually, this leads to hair shedding, which can make the scalp visible through your thinning hair.
 In addition, tightly-pulled hairstyles such as ponytails or buns can have the same effect.
 Changing these aspects and monitoring the difference can help you figure out if they are causing your hair loss.

 Health-related hair loss